molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

    python -m ipykernel install --user --name=openmm
    ```

-8. Download the the notebooks for the turorials to the home folder of your account so that you can access them through the interactive jupyter session later on.
+8. Download the notebooks for the turorials to the home folder of your account so that you can access them through the interactive jupyter session later on.

    ```bash
    cd $VSC_HOME